CommonGarden/Fermenter/README.md

 # Install on Raspberry Pi

-Make sure you have Node.js and git installed on your pi.
+Make sure you have git and Node.js >=6.0.0 installed on your pi.

 ```bash
 sudo apt-get update